hzeller/folve/README.md

         -g           : Gapless convolving alphabetically adjacent files.
         -b <KibiByte>: Predictive pre-buffer by given KiB (64...16384).
 Disable with -1.
 Default 128.
         -O <factor>  : Oversize: Multiply orig. file sizes with this.
 Default 1.25.
-        -o <mnt-opt> : other generic mount parameters passed to FUSE.
         -P <pid-file>: Write PID to this file.
         -D           : Moderate volume Folve debug messages to syslog, and some more detailed configuration info in UI